marieladaventini/marieladaventini/README.md

 - LinkedIn https://www.linkedin.com/in/marieladaventini/
 - Email mdaventini@hotmail.com (Retro is the new modern!)

-Here's to coding the next chapter of this digital saga together!

 <!---
 marieladaventini/marieladaventini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.